Virtual-Coffee/VC-Community-Docs/monthly-challenges/facilitators-docs.md

 Read the "[Facilitating a Challenge](#facilitating-a-challenge)" section to learn more about facilitating a challenge.

-### Slack Bot
+### Set Up a Slack Bot

-You can set up the Slack bot to drop a reminder and schedule a thread from your personal account.
+You can set up a Slack bot to drop a reminder and schedule a thread from your personal account.

 #### Slack Reminder